surniaulula/wpsso/readme.txt

 = 5.1.0-dev.8 =

 (2019/07/03) Added support for the WooCommerce Show Single Variations plugin.
-Added a fallback to the default attribute value when a WooCommerce variation attribute is empty.
-Facebook / Open Graph product customization fields in the Document SSO metabox are disabled when an e-commerce plugin provides those values.
+Added support for a WooCommerce "Volume" (in milliliters) product attribute.

 = 5.0.1 =